 To save you from having to ensure that your Policy is still as good in the future as when you first took it out, we automatically upgrade your Policy should better features and benefits, that don't result in an increase in premium, become available down the track.
 We will always give you the best definition available under Westpac Protection Plans from the time you took out the Policy, to the date of sickness or injury.

 Loyalty Benefit

-To reward your loyalty, after you have held your Policy for 3 years from the later of the commencement date and 19 October 2009, we will add a Death Benefit of \$50,000 to your Policy without further charge.
+To reward your loyalty, after you have held your Policy for 3 years from the commencement date we will add a Death Benefit of \$50,000 to your Policy without further charge.

 Multi-Policy discount